Kingxukai/linux/Documentation/input/devices/amijoy.rst

         0=LEFT CONTROLLER PAIR, 1=RIGHT CONTROLLER PAIR.
         (4 counters total).
 The bit usage for both left and right addresses is shown below.
-Each 6 bit counter (Y7-Y2,X7-X2) is clocked by 2 of the signals input from the mouse serial stream.
+Each 6 bit counter (Y7-Y2,X7-X2) is clocked by 2 of the woke signals input from the woke mouse serial stream.
 Starting with first bit received:

          +--------+----------+-----------------------------------------+